 The plan makes two important parking-related recommendations.
-The first is to revise parking ratios within Article 64 to establish maximum parking ratios and eliminate minimum parking requirements in order to create a multimodal, non-auto oriented mixed-use district.
-The second recommendation is for shared parking strategies in conjunction with Article 80 review, as well as an off-site multi-user parking facility under the Expressway.
-These two recommendations came as a result of a comprehensive inventory of existing on- and offstreet parking spaces and other curbside regulations.
+The first is to revise parking ratios within Article 64 to establish maximum parking ratios and eliminate minimum parking requirements in order to create a multimodal, non-auto-oriented mixed-use district.
+The second recommendation is for a shared parking strategy in conjunction with Article 80 review, such as an off-site multi-user vehicular/bus parking facility under the Expressway.
+These two recommendations came as a result of a comprehensive inventory of existing on- and off-street parking spaces and other curbside regulations.

 To further promote other modes of transportation in the Study Area, this plan recommends the creation of mobility hubs in conjunction with redevelopment or public infrastructure projects.
 Additionally, this plan supports the realization of the South Bay Harbor Trail that will create a new bicycle network through the area.
-Equally important, this Plan supports BTD's Complete Streets policy of requiring on-site bicycle amenities within new developments such as bike storage and shower/ changing facilities (as to be determined through the Article 80 process).
+Equally important, this Plan supports BTD's Complete Streets policy of requiring on-site bicycle amenities within new developments, such as bike storage and shower/changing facilities (to be determined through the Article 80 process).

-Finally, this Plan foresees the biggest opportunity for public transit improvements as being accomplished through bus and Bus Rapid Transit ("BRT") enhancements.
+Finally, this plan foresees the biggest opportunity for public transit improvements as being accomplished through bus and Bus Rapid Transit ("BRT") enhancements.
 This plan recommends a series of realistic modifications to existing bus routes to improve interconnectivity within the Study Area (they will also utilize the proposed changes in street directionality).
-Pending the completion of the Newmarket commuter rail station, this plans recommends increased bus service as demand grows.
-Lastly, this plan strongly advocates for the continued support for the implementation of Silver Line Phase III and the Urban Ring.
+Pending the completion of the Newmarket commuter rail station, this plan recommends increased bus service as demand grows.
+Lastly, this plan strongly advocates for the implementation of the Silver Line Phase III and the Urban Ring.